Health Research Networks

 Cancer research in Bristol focuses on core strengths in cancer cell biology, genetic and lifecourse epidemiology and health services research.
 In partnership with Bristol NHS Trusts our aim is to accelerate the identification and translation of novel and existing biomarkers into clinical practice for the early detection and treatment of cancer.
 Networks co-Leads: Prof Anne Ridley (basic science), Dr Axel Walther (clinical), and Prof Richard Martin (population health)

 Dynamic Cell Biology research focuses on the mechanisms and systems that allow cells in the body to perform their huge diversity of functions.
 Molecular Biosciences research focuses on understanding the complexity of biological systems at a molecular level.
 Working at the interface of biology, chemistry and biophysics, Fundamental Biosciences is critical in underpinning Health research at the University of Bristol.

 Infection and Immunity

-The Institute provides support to four Research Networks in the Biomedical and Health Sciences space which provide researchers with opportunities for collaboration and partnership across Schools and Faculties.
+The Institute provides support to four Health Research Networks which provide researchers with opportunities for collaboration and partnership across Schools and Faculties.
 Each Network is run by a dedicated Steering Group which meet at regular intervals to discuss strategic planning and networking events.
 For further information on the work and aims of each Network, to view membership and/or read their respective Terms of Reference, go the individual sites listed below.